Actively Recruiting

 - Bedridden and needing continuous care

-- Insufficient Norwegian language skills to participate in the course and complete questionnaires
+- Insufficient Norwegian speaking or writing skills to participate and complete questionnaires

 AI-Screening